Abderyett/docker-start/Docker-command.md

   * ```docker run -p <frontend_Port>:<backend_node_port> <image_name|ID> ```  in order o allow the incoming connection from the front end to specific port inside container

+  * We use docker compose to setup connection between contqiners and skipping typing long command in docker CLI